Aspherical manifolds with boundary

-\begin{maintheorem} Let $M$ be a compact aspherical $n$-manifold with boundary, with fundamental group $\pi$, and with dimension $n$. \begin{enumerate} \item If $n \leq 3$ and $M$ is orientable, then the Borel Uniqueness Conjecture holds for $M$. \item If $n = 4$ and $\pi$ is elementary amenable, then the Borel Uniqueness Conjecture holds for $M$. \item If $n \geq 5$ and the Farrell-Jones Conjecture (FJC) holds in $K$- and $L$-theory for $\pi$, then the Borel Uniqueness Conjecture holds for $M$. \end{enumerate} \end{maintheorem}
+\begin{maintheorem} Let $M$ be a compact aspherical $n$-manifold with boundary, with fundamental group $\pi$, and with dimension $n$. \begin{enumerate} \item If $n = 4$ and $\pi$ is elementary amenable, then the Borel Conjecture holds for $M$. \item If $n \geq 5$ and the Farrell-Jones Conjecture (FJC) holds in $K$- and $L$-theory for $\pi$, then the Borel Conjecture holds for $M$. \end{enumerate} \end{maintheorem}

-In cases (1) and (3), Theorem A is well-known to the experts (although perhaps not well-documented when the manifold has a boundary), but is new in case (2).
-Case (2) is due to the fact that topological surgery in dimension 4 works for elementary amenable fundamental groups, and the validity of the Farrell Jones Conjecture for the groups in Theorem A, which in turn depends on our classification of fundamental groups of compact aspherical 4-manifolds with elementary amenable fundamental group from \cite{DH2}.
+Case (2) is well-known to the experts (although perhaps not well-documented when the manifold has a boundary), but is new in case (1).
+Case (1) is due to the fact that topological surgery in dimension 4 works for elementary amenable fundamental groups, and the validity of the Farrell-Jones Conjecture for the groups in Theorem \ref{BC}, which in turn depends on our classification of fundamental groups of compact aspherical 4-manifolds with elementary amenable fundamental group from \cite{DH2}.
 The focus on elementary amenable groups is motivated by the fact that the class of fundamental groups of compact aspherical 4-manifolds for which the Disc Embedding Conjecture \cite{BKKPR} is known is contained in the class of elementary amenable groups (see the introduction to \cite{DH2}).

 In practice, one is often given compact aspherical manifolds $W$ and $M$ with isomorphic fundamental groups and homeomorphic boundaries and asks if the manifolds themselves are homeomorphic.
-This question is studied using the Borel Uniqueness Conjecture and elementary obstruction theory and is discussed in Subsection \ref{subsection_hb}.
+This question is studied using the Borel Conjecture and elementary obstruction theory and is discussed in Subsection \ref{subsection_hb}.
 An example where the answer is no is given in Example \ref{nonhomeomorphic}.

+A space $X$ is {\em finitely dominated} if it has the homotopy type of a CW-complex and if it is the homotopy retract of a finite CW-complex, i.e., there is a finite complex $F$ and there are maps $i: X \to F$ and $r : F \to X$ so that $r \circ i \simeq \id_X$.
+In particular a finite CW-complex is finitely dominated.

+We formulate the following conjecture which is the main focus of this paper.
+It is an existence variant of the Borel Conjecture.

+\begin{conjecture} Let $(X,Y)$ be a pair of spaces where $X$ be a finitely dominated aspherical space with fundamental group $\pi$ and $Y$ is a closed nonempty $(n-1)$-dimensional manifold.
+If $H^i(X,Y;\Z\pi)$ vanishes for $i \not = n$ and is infinite cyclic (as an abelian group) for $i = n$, then there is a compact manifold $M$ and a commutative square

+so that the upper horizontal map is a homeomorphism and the lower horizontal map is a homotopy equivalence.
+In particular, $Y$ is the boundary of a compact aspherical manifold with fundamental group $\pi$.